 Check out this Ch.
 3 segment on Tempe's greywater rebate program!

-Free home water audits
+Free home and landscape water audits

 The greywater harvesting rebate encourages the repurposing of water from washing machines to a more beneficial use, such as in the backyard.
 Certain state guidelines for greywater have to be met and the city reserves the right to inspect new systems prior to issuing a rebate.
 Click here to learn more about the greywater collection process.